mayflower/sc-graph-rag/README.md

 # GraphRAG Implementation for Healthcare Product Catalog

-This repository contains a GraphRAG (Graph-enhanced Retrieval-Augmented Generation) implementation for a healthcare company's product catalog.
-The implementation automatically extracts entities and relationships from both structured data (CSV) and unstructured text documents to build a knowledge graph, which is then used to enhance retrieval and answer questions.
+This repository contains a GraphRAG (Graph-enhanced Retrieval-Augmented Generation) implementation for a healthcare company's product catalog using the official Microsoft GraphRAG package.
+The implementation automatically extracts entities and relationships from unstructured text documents to build a knowledge graph, which is then used to enhance retrieval and answer questions.

 ## What is GraphRAG?